|

 If jetted with small chokes, it will run fine at the bottom end, but will be rich on the top end.
 If you jet it properly for the big end, low speed, throttle response and cruise will suffer.
 Off idle and transition will be a pain to sort out, generally it will run lean.
 All this assumes that you understand carburetors in general and, for the most part, enjoy tuning Webers.
 They are great carburetors and can be easily tuned to fit your requirements, if they operate with in their design parameters.

-The problems are due to the fact that the carb, at low speeds, is too big for the engine and at high engine speeds the carb will be too small.
+The problems are due to the fact that the carburator, at low speeds, is too big for the engine and at high engine speeds the carburator will be too small.
 Look at the Carter YH that came with the car.
 The throttle plate is approx. 38 mm. and there is one of them.
 The venturi is approx. 35 mm.
 Your Weber has either two 40 or 45mm throttle plates that operate simultaneously.
 If jetted properly for high speed operation, when you floor it [at low speeds], both throttle plates open up.
 The air velocity across the venturi is insufficient for proper carburetor response at that low air flow.
-You will get bogging, hesitation, back firing, etc. If you jet the carb for good low speed response, the flow goes sonic at high engine speeds and the carb fails to meter properly.
+You will get bogging, hesitation, back firing, etc. If you jet the carburator for good low speed response, the flow goes sonic at high engine speeds and the carburator fails to meter properly.
 Your high speed mixture will be way off and your performance will suffer.

 The opening rate of the secondary is determined by an airflow signal from the primary booster venturi.
 In this manner the secondary is controlled by the primary throttle opening and the primary air flow.
 For example, if the primary is opened 1/2 throttle then the secondary will only open 1/2 throttle IF there is sufficient air flow through the primary.
 If the primary throttle is suddenly snapped closed, the linkage forces the secondary closed independent of air flow.

 Webers are very sophisticated carburetors and work very well.
 Everything can be changed on them to properly fit to the engine.
 Because they meter on a pulsing system they are more sensitive to each engine configuration.
-Each engine will have different vacuum and operating characteristics and in this manner Webers really need to be jetted to each engine.
+Each engine will have different vacuum and operating characteristics and in this manner Webers need to be jetted to each engine.
 The supplied jetting will be close and your engine should start up and run, but the final jetting and tuning will probably still need to be made.
 It is helpful for one to have a basic understanding of Weber carburetor theory and operation to properly tune a Weber.
-We would be happy to give you some solid direction and help as needed, but you will probably still need to make some adjustments of the carb on the car to get the most out of the installation.
+We would be happy to give you some solid direction and help as needed, but you will probably still need to make some adjustments of the carburator on the car to get the most out of the installation.